 Besides knowing what social networks your audience uses, it is also helpful to discover their interests outside of the industry that you are serving.
 This used to be a very difficult thing to do, but now that everybody’s interests are plastered all over social media, as well as the sites that they frequent, the data is there if someone is aggregating it.
 Fortunately, Google Analytics makes the data pretty easily available by enabling their demographics feature with a small modification to your Google Analytics tracking code (details are in Google Analytics when you try to click on “Demographics”).

 You’ll notice that this only represents 57.67% of total sessions, and that is because Google intentionally masks some data where they deem it would be too easy to narrow down the source to an identifiable individual, so certain thresholds must be met.
-Nevertheless, of the sampling group, the second highest affinity category is “Shutterbugs”.
-Armed with this data I now know that a high-quality image for each blog post is going to be appreciated amongst the group.
+Nevertheless, of the sampling group, the second-highest affinity category is “Shutterbugs”.
+Armed with this data I now know that a high-quality image for each blog post is going to be appreciated by the group.

 Know What Competitors They Are Buying From

 Most private companies won’t make their sales figures public knowledge, so it can be difficult to discern exactly how well a particular competitor is doing.
-However, as we’ve been covering here, social signals are abundant, and using a tool such as Topsy Analytics, you can at least see which of your competitor’s brands are engaging your target audience the most via @replies on Twitter.
+However, as we’ve been covering here, social signals are abundant and using a tool such as Topsy Analytics (update: Topsy is no longer in operation), you can at least see which of your competitor’s brands are engaging your target audience the most via @replies on Twitter.

 - Do they see this as a good thing?